The Marian Helpers’ Columbarium

 You can purchase a marble urn with the Image of Divine Mercy carved on it from us at ShopMercy.org.
 If you choose to order one from another supplier, we stipulate that it be made of a non-perishable material, such as ceramic, stone, marble, glass or metal.

-5. What is the price of a niche?
+5. What is the cost to reserve a niche?

-The price of a niche is $6,000 and includes opening & closing the niche during inurnment, manufacture and installation of the bronze memorial plaque, and the ongoing care of the columbarium and cemetery.
+$6,000 reserves one niche for up to two urns, which includes opening and closing the niche during inurnment, manufacture and installation of the bronze memorial plaque, and the ongoing care of the Columbarium and cemetery.
+No portion of this cost is considered a gift to the Marian Fathers.

 6. Are there other costs for inurnment in the Columbarium?